 When it comes to employee data security, your biggest risk could be your employees.
 SC Magazine writes that, according to an IBM cybersecurity report, 95 percent of organizational security breaches at least in some way involve employee error.
 The report highlights "phishing, system misconfiguration, poor patch management, the use of default user names and passwords — or using poor passwords — as well as lost laptops or mobile devices" as the major reasons for breaches.

 While that number is rather appalling, what is even more concerning is that the majority of the issues listed could be side-stepped with education and communication from HR leadership.

 Why Your People Are Your Biggest Risk

-Today's cyber criminals are increasingly wise to human vulnerabilities within an organization.
-In 2015, for example, 37 percent of attacks on critical infrastructure were caused by spear phishing — an attack orchestrated via email in which a hacker masquerades as a family member, friend or business familiar to your employees, according to a Tripwire article reporting on an ICS-CERT report.
-It seems modern cyber criminals are less likely to focus on trying to crack your organization's network and more likely to attempt to gain entry where you're most vulnerable: your people.
+Today's cybercriminals are increasingly wise to human vulnerabilities within an organization.
+In 2015, for example, 37 percent of attacks on critical infrastructure were caused by spear phishing — an attack orchestrated via email in which a hacker masquerades as a family member, friend or business familiar to your employees, according to Tripwire reporting on an ICS-CERT report.
+It seems modern cybercriminals are less likely to focus on trying to crack your organization's network and more likely to attempt to gain entry where you're most vulnerable: your people.